grinnell-cs/csc151-images/pages/syllabus.md

 ## Evaluation and grading

 This course employs a grading system based on [*mastery grading* and *specifications grading*](https://docs.google.com/document/d/13V1fsPve19IU-tFNt4AeQ78VepuqVakp3xizJrj5KwY/edit) to evaluate your work.
 These systems, inspired by adult learning theory, are designed to create a "low-threat" learning environment where:

 + Mastery obtained via exploration, experimentation, and failure is encouraged and valued as highly as "getting it right" the first time.
 + Your final grade accurately reflects your mastery of the learning goals of the course.
 + The expectations for grades should be easy to understand and easily trackable.

 Ideally, all of you should be able to meet all of the goals in a reasonable amount of time (see the note about time and workload above).
 To achieve high grades, some of you may find that you have to redo some of the work in the class.
 Many of the components of the course have "no penalty" redos available.
 See the notes below and in the [handouts](../handouts) for more details.

 ### Deliverables

-I rely on six kinds of work to assess your mastery of the material.
+We rely on six kinds of work to assess your mastery of the material.

 + **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.  _**Reading problems are generally due at 10 p.m. the night before class**_ (e.g., the problems associated with a reading for Wednesday's class are due Tuesday at 10 p.m.)
 + **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.  _**Lab exercises are generally due immediately before the next class**_ (e.g., the problems associated with the lab from Wednesday's class are due Friday at 8:30 a.m. and the problems associated with the lab from Friday's class are due Monday at 8:30 a.m.).
 + **Mini-Projects**: individually completed, small-scale programming projects that apply the weekly concepts to the themes of the course.
 (We may, on occasion, refer to "mini-projects" as "demos", using the terminology from the prior term.)
 To earn an A, one must do an excellent job on most of the mini-projects and the group project.
-(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Thursdays at 10:00 p.m.**_
+(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Tuesdays at 10:00 p.m.**_
 + **Group project**: a final, group-based project, that you will complete toward the end of the semester.
 The group project brings together the various materials you've learned throughout the semesters.
+In computing a final grade, we treat the group project as a mini-project.
 + **Learning assessments**: individually completed problems that directly assess your mastery of the learning goals of the course.
 To earn an A, one must pass learning assessments for 22 of the 24 learning objectives.
 (You will have the opportunity to retake any of the learning assessments you do not pass.)  _**Sets of Learning Assessments will be distributed on four Wednesdays throughout the semester and be due on Thursdays at 10:00 p.m.**_.
 There will not be mini-projects in weeks that learning assessments are given.  _**Single learning assessments will also be given in class on Fridays.**_
-+ **Metacognitive reflections**: Short reflective pieces given before and after most assignments and exams.  _**Pre-task reflections are generally due the evening a task is assigned.
++ **Metacognitive reflections**: Short reflective pieces given before and after most assignments and exams.  _**Pre-task reflections are generally due the evening after a task is assigned.
 Post-task reflections are generally due the day after the task is due.**_

 *Reading problems* and *lab exercises* are designed for you to practice and explore the concepts of the course in a supportive environment.
 Consequently, you may collaborate on these problems with your classmates, consult external resources, or ask the course staff for questions, provide that you cite them in your produced deliverable.
 These deliverables are checked primarily for completion and effort rather than total correctness.

 *Mini-projects* are designed to give you the opportunity to demonstrate your knowledge and mastery on more complex problems.
 Work you turn in for mini-projects should be your own.
 You may consult others for ideas and help, provided you appropriately acknowledge that help.

 *Learning assessments* are designed to demonstrate your mastery of the courses naturally measurable learning goals.
 You may only discuss these deliverables with the course staff.
 These deliverables are checked for both correctness and appropriate design.
-Learning assessments will come in at least two different forms: Weekly in-class quizzes (on Fridays) and regular take-home examinations (distributed on Wednesdays and due on Thursdays at 10:00 p.m.).
+Learning assessments will come in at least two different forms: Weekly in-class quizzes (on Fridays) and regular take-home examinations (distributed on Mondays and due on Tuesdays at 10:00 p.m.).

 *Metacognitive reflections* are intended to help you build your broader metacognitive skills and will generally ask you to reflect on what you expect from each project (assignment) or SoLA (exam) (e.g., "What will be the hardest part of this project?", "Which topic will you struggle most with on the SoLA?", "How can you best succeed on this SoLA?") and what you discovered from each project or SoLA (e.g., "What aspect of the project took you the most time and why?", "How can you do better on the next SoLA?").